 Empowering Basket Makers to Grow Their Own Bloodroot for Dye

-Jeanine Davis, PI, Alison Dressler, Project Coordinator, and Margaret Bloomquist, Research Assistant
+Jeanine Davis, PI, Alison Dressler, Project Coordinator (former employee), and Margaret Bloomquist, Research Associate

-North Carolina State University, Department of Horticultural Science, Raleigh, NC
+North Carolina State University, NC Alternative Crops and Organics Program, Department of Horticultural Science, Raleigh, NC

 Traditional Cherokee basket makers use bloodroot (Sanguinaria canadensis) to make dye.
 They reported that has become difficult to find bloodroot growing naturally in the woods.
 This project was designed to help the basket makers grow bloodroot at their homes by providing them with bloodroot growing kits and training.
 This project is working through the Qualla Arts and Crafts Mutual, Inc. to provide training to its members and to the high school basketry classes and the Oconalufftee Institute for Cultural Arts.
 A workshop will be offered with a Powerpoint presentation illustrating how to grow the plants followed by a hands-on demonstration on how to prepare the bed and plant the bloodroot.
 Kits will be prepared for each participant containing planting stock, soil amendments, laminated and illustrated instruction cards, a growing manual, and a CD showing how to plant and grow.
 The hands-on demonstration of how to plant bloodroot will be done at the home of an elder basket maker so the elder will have a bloodroot bed on site.
 Seeds with planting instructions will be provided later in the season.
 Some parts of the workshop will be videotaped to create an instructional YouTube video for other basket makers to learn from.
 The video footage will be made available to the coop for their own use.
 Smaller planting kits will be created for high school students.